Kleist Sykes: The Campaign against Abushiri bin Harith and Chief Mkwawa 1889

 At that time there were two prominent families of South African Zulu origin in Dar es Salaam: Abdallah Kleist Sykes, formerly known as Kleist Plantan, and his distant relatives, the three Plantan brothers: Mwalimu Thomas Plantan, (the title Mwalimu given to him because he was a schoolteacher), Schneider Abdillah Plantan and Ramadhan Mashado Plantan.

 Kleist Sykes was known as Kleist Plantan, after taking the name Plantan from Effendi Plantan, a relative who brought up our father after the death of his father Sykes Mbuwane.
 'Effendi' was a military rank in the Turkish army, probably incorporated in the German forces during the First World War when Turkey and Germany were allies.

 Kleist and Aziz Ali were good friends and got on well together.
-They were the African elite, the cultured townsmen of Dar es Salaam.
+They were considered the African elite, and cultured townsmen of Dar es Salaam.

 As indicated earlier Kleist Sykes was a chain smoker who loved his coffee.
 He would sit outside his house with his friends and order endless cups of coffee as it was sold by vendors making the rounds in Dar es Salaam.
 When he died of bronchitis on 23 May 1949 Dar es Salaam had never seen such a well-attended funeral.

 Kleist Sykes had left his mark on the history of Dar es Salaam.
 He had founded the African Association which had propelled Africans into politics and he had also founded Al Jamiatul Islamiyya fi Tanganyika, the Muslim organisation which not only stood up against the threat of Christian missionaries, but laid the foundation for future organisation of Muslims as a political entity.

 Kleist Sykes had also initiated a plan to build a school for Muslim children of Dar es Salaam so that Muslim children could get education without the fear of being converted to Christianity were they to be enrolled in missionary schools.
 He organized Muslims to contribute money for the school and this they did with relish.

 Kleist Sykes also served on the Dar es Salaam Municipal Council, the second African to do so in colonial Tanganyika.
 He successfully ventured into business which was the monopoly and domain of Asians.
 He joined the Chamber of Commerce and was probably the first African to do so.
 The Chamber of Commerce was an important power lobby of the Asian business class.
 He did more than his share in the political development of Africans of Tanganyika.
 The death of Kleist Sykes signaled the end of an era and the emerging of a new one.